Sarinder Patterson ( Jawant Dhut)

 Sarinder Kaur Jawant Dhut was born on July 10th, 1939 in King’s Daughters’ hospital in Duncan, BC.
 She was the daughter of Amar Kaur Jawant Dhut and Jawant Singh Dhut, one of the early arrivals to Canada.
 Her grandfather Rattan Singh Dhut came to America and moved to Canada in 1913 and her father came to Canada at the age of 16, after getting married.
 They all lived in Paldi and worked in the Lumber mills located at Hillcrest.
-Sarinder’s father also had his own side business, where he operated a small mill in Hammock.
+Sarinder’s father also had his own side business where he operated a small mill in Hammock.
 He operated that for a while and moved back to Paldi.
 In 1945, the family including Sarinder moved to Duncan and started their own mill that was bought in 1946 in Koksilah.

-When Sarinder lost her father in a tragic accident, her grandfather started looking after the business with her uncle, father’s brother.
+When Sarinder lost her father in a tragic accident, her grandfather started looking after the business with her uncle, her father’s brother.
 Her mother worked in the Cowichan District hospital and looked after the family affairs and business until she passed away in December 29, 2003.
 Sarinder lived in Paldi until 1946 and after moved to Drink Water Road.
-She recalls those seven years as wonderful years of her life.
-She loved the togetherness of the community and vividly remembers the support of Mrs. Mayo.
+She recalls those seven years as wonderful years of her life because she loved the togetherness of the community and vividly remembers the support of Mrs. Mayo.
 Sarinder remembers that anybody from Lake Cowichan, Victoria and Vancouver would love to come visit this ‘little Indian community with other ethnic groups around.’

 Sarinder lived with her family on Drink Water Road property until she was married in 1961.
 Recalling her school days, she did not encounter prejudice in high school and got along with all other communities.
-She moved to Victoria, BC after her marriage, unfortunately her marriage didn’t last long.
-She re-married to Dr. Patterson and was married to him for 27 years until he passed away in 1999.
+She moved to Victoria, BC after her marriage; however, unfortunately her marriage didn’t last long.
+She re-married Dr. Patterson and was married to him for 27 years until he passed away in 1999.

 The community of Paldi supplied the bus for anyone who wanted to celebrate Vaisakhi in Victoria and Paldi would also send a bus to Nanaimo for them to enjoy the celebration of May 24th weekend in Nanaimo.
 All the community members would meet at the park there after the prayer and would have a great picnic and the bus would take them back to Paldi.
-All the ladies made allo diyan rotiyans (stuffed Indian bread), khatta and saag.
+All the ladies made allo diyan rotiyans (stuffed potato Indian bread), khatta and saag.